Redundancy

 -

-Revolution keeps the secondary servers in sync with the primary server.
+OneAlertkeeps the secondary servers in sync with the primary server.
 Therefore, In the case of a server failover, Revolution provides continued service from a the secondary server until the primary server is back online.

 Traffic intended for a failed server is passed to the next priority server, as defined by your Priority Groups.